Coding-Philic/MarketMind-AI/README.md

 - Node.js 18+ (the project is also aligned with Node 24 in Docker)
 - npm
 - Optional: Docker Desktop if you want to run the containerized setup
-- A Gemini API key if you want real AI analysis instead of fallback simulation
+- A NVIDIA API key (preferred) or a Gemini API key if you want real AI analysis instead of fallback simulation

 ## Quick start